-Planning Envelope Zone Work Package MARSSIM Classification 2 3 2 Laser Room 24 Class 1
+Planning Envelope Zone Work Package Floor Area (m2) MARSSIM Classification 2 3 2 Laser Room 24 Class 1

 The Laser Room contains two (2) laser cutting units, only one of which is in operation.
 These systems are used to cut miniature tritium light sources.
 The units are contained within ventilated cabinets connected to the active ventilation systems.